Kuthiramalika

 Kuthiramalika (lit.
-'Mansion of horses') is a palace built by Swathi Thirunal Rama Varma on the south-eastern side of Padmanabhaswamy temple, Thiruvananthapuram.
+'Mansion of horses') is a Travancore Kingdom palace built by Swathi Thirunal Rama Varma on the south-eastern side of Padmanabhaswamy temple, Thiruvananthapuram.
+Kuthira Malika translates to 'Mansion of horses', and it has been named so because of the 122 horses that adorn the many pillars that support the southern roof of this majestic structure.

 Etymology

 The palace gets its name from the 122 horses that are carved into the wooden wall brackets that support the southern roof.
 The official name of the palace is Puthen Malika (New Mansion).
 The palace forms part of a vast complex of royal buildings in the vicinity of Padmanabhaswamy Temple.
 The building was left unoccupied for more than a century, following the demise of Swathi Thirunal in 1846.

 Architecture

 Built in the 1840s, Kuthiramalika is an example of traditional Kerala architecture, with its typical sloping roofs, overhanging eaves, pillared verandahs and enclosed courtyards.
 Intricate carvings adorn the wooden ceilings, with each room having a distinctive pattern.
 The construction of the palace was completed by 5000 Vishwakarmas in four years.
 The palace is made from teakwood, rosewood, marble, and granite.
 The roof of the palace is made of wood and 42 beams support the carved patterns.
 The roof is supported by granite pillars.
 Floral motifs dot the ceiling of the verandah.
 The main 16 rooms of the palace are constructed in 16 different patterns.
 In all, the palace contains 80 rooms, of which 20 were opened for visitors in 1995.
 The floor inside the palace is made of egg whites, charcoal, and limestone, which make it cold and smooth even in hot weather conditions.
 The concert venue built in the palace premises uses traditional sound reflectors comprising fifty clay pots hung upside down from the ceiling.